jamiebuilds/grob/README.md

 - Faster than `grep`™†

-† Only faster than `grep` when you are already inside a Node process and would have to spawn a child process to run grep and then parse out the results.
+† Only faster than `grep` when you are already inside a Node process and would have to spawn a child process to run grep and then parse out the results. ††

+†† Okay dudes I get it, you're all Really Smart® but this did make my program significantly faster so you can all take turns eating my ass.

 ## Install